jamesjarvis/eink-dashboard/v2/README.md

 # V2 Eink Display

-This is intended to be ran on a raspberry pi zero connected with a pi zero camer and the pimoroni InkyDev board.
+This is intended to be ran on a raspberry pi zero connected with a pi zero camera and the pimoroni InkyDev board.

 Connect via ssh, then run deploy.sh.